openjdk/jextract/doc/GUIDE.md

 void foo(int x);
 ```

-Jextract will generate the following set of methods for this function, in the:
+Jextract will generate the following set of methods for this function, in the main header
+class it generates:

 ```java
 // mylib_h.java